GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

-# Logs Data flow in Watson AIOps
+# Logs Data flow in IBM Cloud Pak for Watson AIOps

-This document explains about how does the IBM Cloud Pak for Watson AIOps stores the incoming the logs and process it.
+This document explains about how the incoming logs are stored/converted in various stages of the log anomaly detection process in Watson AIOps.

 ![Logs Data flow](./images/logs-data-flow.png)

 ## 1. Logging system